YOUR FILE REPRESENTS YOU – MAKE IT PROFESSIONAL!

 The competition is tough for a teaching job.
 Give yourself every chance to be considered for positions.
 Research shows that employers screen through applications – resumes – credential files quickly at first to see if there is something there to catch their interest.
 You know the saying, “You only have one chance to make a good first impression”.

-With more than 20 years of experience in educational placement, we guarantee you that your chances of being interviewed and hired are significantly greater when we can provide school administrators with a complete credential file.
-Therefore, if you really want to get hired, you should submit a complete credential file that includes copies of the following:
+With more than 25 years of experience in educational staffing, we guarantee you that your chances of being interviewed and hired are significantly greater when we can provide school administrators with a complete credential or portfolio file.
+Therefore, if you really want to get hired, you should assemble a complete credential file that includes copies of the following:

 RESUME – professional looking (eye-appealing, no typos, complete and accurate)